Wednesday, 15 December, 2010

 Babies:

-If a woman faints or swoons, she's pregnant.
-If a woman has sex with someone she shouldn't, either an affair or a drunken one night stand, or has sex with two different men in a short period of time, odds are very good she'll get pregnant and not know who the father is.
-(Molly, most recently) It doesn't always happen but the truth of the affair/one night stand will come out, especially if she's cheated on a partner.
-The paternity of the baby may depend on what's going to cause the most trouble.
+If a woman has sex with someone she shouldn't, either an affair or a drunken one night stand, or has sex with two different men in a short period of time, odds are very good she'll get pregnant and, in that last case, not know who the father is.
+(Molly Dobbs, most recently) It doesn't always happen but the truth of the affair/one night stand will always come out eventually, especially if there is a betrayed partner involved.
+The paternity of the baby may depend on what's going to cause the most trouble long term.

 Accident aftermath: